Ohm5656/Food_Booking/README.md

 ## Notes

-- โปรเจกต์นี้เป็น front-end prototype เพื่อสาธิตหน้าจอและ interaction
+- This project is a front-end prototype built to demonstrate screens and interactions.
-- การเข้าสู่ระบบ, การชําระเงิน, การค้นหา และการจัดโต๊ะยังเป็น mock behavior
+- Login, payment, search, and seating actions are currently mock behaviors.
-- รูปภาพส่วนใหญ่ดึงจาก URL ภายนอกเพื่อใช้ประกอบงานออกแบบ
+- Most images are loaded from external URLs for design and presentation purposes.

 ## Design Source

-ต้นฉบับเริ่มจาก Figma code bundle และถูกปรับให้อยู่ในรูปแบบโปรเจกต์ React/Vite ภายใน repository นี้
+This repository started from a Figma code bundle and was adapted into a React/Vite project structure.